timofeysie/khipu/README.md

 getItemsFromWikidataEndpoint(category: Category, currentPage: number)
 ```

-Next, we ween some types for the result.
+Next, we need some types for the result.
 But this is a huge function with sub-routines, so needs more thought first.
 What it does currently is:

-1. fet the list of a SPARQL call
+1. fetch the list of a SPARQL call
 2. map the results to an Item object
 3. get a possible description for each item
 4. if the list has changed we write the ItemsList